CookiePawpad/DucatKiosk/README.md

 Press Shift+Z
 Result box stays open for 12 seconds and will close if you left click or start another search

+**Limitations**
+Can only be used with windowed or fullscreen windowed mode

 **Vaulted Items**
 config.ini contains a list of vaulted items
 The list will be kept up to date so the latest version should reflect whats currently vaulted or